iszak/blog/_posts/2013-09-01-generating-schema-graphs-with-sqlachemy-and-macports.markdown

 ### Generating
-Now to generate an image of your schema you need to provide a host, engine, d database name, username and password.
+Now to generate an image of your schema you need to provide a host, engine, database name, username and password.
 I've created a sample script below which I use just populate your details and run "python /path/to/file.py"